sagred/i-have-spoken/README.md

 ### Future Expansion 🔮🌟

 Our vision extends beyond speech-based interactions.
-We are actively working to incorporate video calls, bringing AI NFTs to life in a more immersive manner.
+We work to incorporate video calls, bringing AI NFTs to life in a more immersive manner.
 This expansion will unlock new dimensions of interaction, further enhancing the value proposition of AI NFTs.

 ## Get Started 🚀💡🔛

-To get started, visit our website at [ihavespoken.xyz](https://example.com) and unlock the possibilities of AI-powered NFTs.
+To get started, visit our website at [ihavespoken.xyz](https://ihavespoken.xyz) and unlock the possibilities of AI-powered NFTs.
 Join us on this exciting journey of creativity, monetization, and limitless potential.
 Let your AI agents speak and shine in the world of blockchain NFTs. ✨💬🌐